 Materials not owned by any of the libraries of the Alamance County Public Libraries may be borrowed via InterLibrary Loan Service.
-To request ILL materials, individuals must have a valid Alamance County Public Libraries library card and be willing to pay a fee of $3 per item for return postage.
+To request ILL materials, individuals must have a valid Alamance County Public Libraries library card and are responsible for any fees charged by the lending library.
+If fees are involved, you will have the option to withdraw your request.
+Note: There is a limit of 3 requests at a time.
 See our InterLibrary Loan guidelines for more information.

 Print from your hand-held devices to the Graham, Mebane or May Memorial public libraries.
 10 cents per page for black and white printing and 40 center per page for color printing.